Marvel's Universe Of Superheroes Has Officially Come To Nigeria

 We have only a few tantalizing details so far about the eight-page story, called "Blessing in Disguise," which debuts in September.

-As part of Venomverse, she'll also be rubbing shoulders with Black Panther, the titular star of one of Marvel's most anticipated movies, and supervillain the Rhino.
+As part of Venomverse, Ngozi will also be rubbing shoulders with Black Panther, the titular star of one of Marvel's most anticipated movies, and supervillain the Rhino.

 It’s also the first time a Marvel story will be set in a real-life African country.